 Basics of Missouri Agricultural Cooperatives

-In 1983, 105 locally owned agricultural cooperatives operated in Missouri (Reference 1).
-But although they strongly support the idea of cooperatives, farmers may not fully understand their role in the cooperative or the unique features of cooperatives (Reference 2).
-They have many questions about members' rights and director and corporate responsibilities.
+In 2017, eight regional and about 50 locally owned agricultural cooperatives operated in Missouri.
+Many who are interested in forming a farmer-owned cooperative may not fully understand member’s role in the cooperative or the unique features of cooperatives.
+There may be many questions about members' rights and director and corporate responsibilities.

 The state cooperative statutes provide a source of authority when dealing with these questions.
 Missouri has two separate agricultural cooperative statutes: Chapter 274 and Chapter 357 of the Revised Statutes of Missouri.
-In this guide, we will call a cooperative incorporated under Chapter 274 a "274 cooperative," and a cooperative incorporated under Chapter 357 a "357 cooperative."
+In addition, agricultural cooperatives may incorporate under the Missouri Cooperative Associations Act, adopted into law in 2011 as part of Chapter 351, the General Corporations Act, or may choose to incorporate as a Limited Liability Company (LLC) and operate on a cooperative basis under Chapter 347.
+In this guide, we focus on the two acts specifically designed for agricultural cooperatives.
+We will call a cooperative incorporated under Chapter 274 a "274 cooperative," and a cooperative incorporated under Chapter 357 a "357 cooperative."

-This publication will provide information about certain statutory provisions for agricultural cooperatives.
+This publication provides information about certain statutory provisions for agricultural cooperatives.
 Specific questions addressed are:

 - What type of business is a cooperative?